PartialVolume/shredos.x86_64/README.md

 > **Warning**
 >Due to the insecure nature of telnet as opposed to ssh, it goes without saying that this method of accessing ShredOS & nwipe should only be carried out on a trusted local area network and never over the internet unless via a VPN or SSH tunnel. ssh access may be provided at a future date if it's requested.

-## Nwipe's font size is too small, I want the text to be bigger
+## Nwipes font size is too small How to double the size of the text
-If you are using a monitor with a native high resolution you may find that nwipe's font size is too small for your liking, if that's the case, you just need to type the following command in the second virtual terminal `/bin/setfont -d -C /dev/tty1`
+If you are using a monitor with a native high resolution you may find that nwipe's font size is too small for your liking, if that's the case, you just need to type the following command in the second virtual terminal `/bin/setfont -d -C /dev/tty1`.
+To double the font size in other virtual terminals use `/bin/setfont -d -C /dev/tty2` and `/bin/setfont -d -C /dev/console`.

 #### Detail
 Type ALT F2 (Fn ALT F2 on a MAC) to bring up the 2nd virtual console.
 Type the following tty command which will return the current console name.
 So from this result /dev/tty2 we can deduce that the default nwipe in ALT F1 is /dev/tty1.
 For reference ALT F3 is /dev/console.